What Types of Compensation Can Be Recovered in a Personal Injury Lawsuit?

 Posted on behalf of Lynch Law Firm on Mar 07, 2017 in Personal Injury News

-If you have been injured because of another’s negligence, it may be possible to get justice and compensation through a personal injury lawsuit.
+If you have been injured because of another’s negligence, our committed personal injury attorneys in New Jersey may be be able to help you recive justice and compensation through a personal injury lawsuit.

 These types of cases are not criminal cases, but rather civil lawsuits.
 No one is found guilty.
 However, the at-fault party could be found liable for an injury and may be ordered to pay compensation to the victim as a form of justice served.